kittykg/hacr/collected_npz/README.md

 - `face_collection_v2.npz`: Collected faces from all video frames.
 Includes 3 arrays.
 This file is 3GB and will take a long time to load.
-But it includes all the faces so it's useful to see the faces and their corresponding labels.
+But it includes all the faces, so it's useful to see the faces and their corresponding labels.
   This file is saved on GoogleDrive for size reason.
 Please download it from [here](https://drive.google.com/file/d/1ft6-4_uZ5SNS_KJSKahxO2zhy-v34yx6/view?usp=sharing).
     * `faces`: All faces in 150 x 150.
 Could be plotted.